 Research.

-Spend roughly 1-2 hours on research for each project, using online and library resources.
-Be sure to find good images (drawings and photos).
-Take time to look closely at images, thinking about what you see in relation to what you've learned.
+You should spend roughly 3 hours on research per project, focusing primarily on library resources.
+Be sure to find good images (including drawings).
+Look closely at images, thinking about what you see in relation to what you've read.